-Meaningful online engagement is also an option and we are open to providers that are able to provide live online engagement with our pupils.
+Meaningful online engagement is also an option, and we are open to providers that are able to provide live online engagement with our pupils.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Resource Centre, which is managed by the school librarian.
-The Resource Centre is available to all pupils at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature at the school's Main Reception or with the Careers Lead.

-Complaints:
+Complaints

-Any complaints with regards to provider access can be raised following the school complaints procedure or directly with The Careers & Enterprise Company via careershub@marcheslep.org.uk
+Any complaints with regards to provider access can be raised following the school complaints procedure.

-16. Appendix 2 - Provider Access Statement
+16 Appendix 2 - Provider Access Statement